pitch-guys/pitch-hero/manual.md

   If you find a bug with the application, you can report this bug as an issue in the "Issues" tab on our github repository!
 ## Known bugs
   Some computers might cause malformed pipes to spawn.
+  The dialog box to enter a player's initials might not disappear after pressing enter (might need to press multiple times or refresh the app).